rust-lang/rfcs/text/0000-omit_uncallable_methods.md

 # Motivation

 These methods impls are superfluous and clutter code.
-Having to write out "what" their implementation is seems weird when they don't really have an implementation at all.
+Having to specify an implementation for them seems weird when they don't really have an implementation at all.

-For example, consider the trait impls in libcore/libstd for `!`:
+For example, consider the trait impls for `!` in libcore/libstd:

 ```rust
 impl PartialEq for ! {